Email FacebookTwitterMenu burgerClose thin

 Share

 An executor of an estate is a person appointed to carry out the final wishes of the deceased individual, as outlined in their will.
-The executor is responsible for managing the deceased’s assets, paying off their debts, and distributing their property to beneficiaries.
+The executor is responsible for managing the person’s assets, paying off their debts and distributing their property to beneficiaries.
 This is an important role that can help ensure that the deceased’s wishes are respected and that their estate is handled properly.

 For example, an executor might be necessary when an individual has a large estate or complicated financial affairs, such as multiple properties or investment accounts.
 To become an executor of an estate, an individual must be named in the deceased’s will and appointed by a court.